chenggaol/Spiderbot/README.md

 > Replace `path/to/...` with the actual image path or URL for your repository.

-## Environment Configuration
+## Environment and robot Configuration

-The environment configuration is defined in `source/SpiderBotTraining_1/SpiderBotTraining_1/tasks/direct/spiderbottraining_1/spiderbottraining_1_env_cfg.py` and the environment implementation is in `source/SpiderBotTraining_1/SpiderBotTraining_1/tasks/direct/spiderbottraining_1/spiderbottraining_1_env.py`.
+The environment configuration is defined in `source/SpiderBotTraining_1/SpiderBotTraining_1/tasks/direct/spiderbottraining_1/spiderbottraining_1_env_cfg.py`the environment implementation is in `source/SpiderBotTraining_1/SpiderBotTraining_1/tasks/direct/spiderbottraining_1/spiderbottraining_1_env.py` and robot configuration is in `source/SpiderBotTraining_1/SpiderBotTraining_1/robot/SpiderBotTraining_1.py`

 ### Observation Space